 1. Cost savings

 First and foremost, the main advantage of using DRaaS is undoubtedly cost savings.
-Should an organization decide to deploy a similar infrastructure by itself, it will inevitably face the need to purchase hardware capacities and software licenses, to organize the backup site itself and its network connectivity with the main part of the infrastructure.
-At the same time, the load on the IT department of the company will additionally increase, since the remote site will require administration.
-For many companies with just a few business-critical applications running on a single host, deploying their own disaster recovery infrastructure will simply be too costly.
+Should an organization decide to deploy a similar infrastructure by itself, it will inevitably need to purchase hardware capacities and software licenses to organize the backup site and network connectivity with the central part of the infrastructure.
+At the same time, the load on the company’s IT department will also increase since the remote site will require administration.
+For many companies with just a few business-critical applications running on a single host, deploying their disaster recovery infrastructure will be too costly.
 In the case of using DRaaS, all these worries will fall on the shoulders of the cloud provider.